-,

 SECTION 4.
-Speaking (10 minutes)

-Social media

-Part 1 (Any three questions from this list can be asked) 1.
+Speaking (10 minutes) Social media (Any three questions from this list can be asked) 1.
 Do you like using social media?
 2. How often do you use social media?
 3. What's your favourite social media platform?
 4. Do you think some people spend too much time on social media?
 5. What's the most popular social media app / platform in your country?
 6. Is social media popular in your country?
 7. Do you use social media often?
 8. Why do some people choose not to use social media?

-Part 2

-Describe a time you saw something interesting on social media

-You should say:
+Part 2 Describe a time you saw something interesting on social media You should say:

 When was it?

 Where did you see it?

 What did you see?

-And explain why you think it was interesting?
+And explain why y you think it was interesting?

 Variant 8.

 SECTION 1.
-Listening (15 minutes)
+List ening (15 minutes)

-Listen to five people talking about social media.
-Complete the sentences with one word.
+Listen to five peopone word. ple talking about social media.
+Complete the sentences with

-1. Amy spends quite a lot of time every day on social networking sites, checking what all her friends are doing,, and looking at their photos - they take a lot when they're bored!
+ite a lot of time every day on social networking sites, checking s are doing,, and looking at their photos - they take a ored!

-2. Brian uses two social networking sites for about three hours a day in total.
-It's normal and even to communicate online, and he's always up to date with what's going on.
+social networking sites for about three hours a day in total.
+It's to communicate online, and he's always up to date on.

-3. Carol believes that because there are so many new developments in technology all the time, it won't be before people move on to another way of communicating with each other.
+hat because there are so many new developments in technology a't be before people move on to another way of the each other.

-4. David likes to write reviews of things he's seen at the theatre, cinema, or concerts and post them on different sites.
-He also enjoys reading what his friends say about them
+write reviews of things he's seen at the theatre, cinema, or them on different sites.
+He also enjoys reading what his friends

-5. Emma uses social media as a good way to keep in touch with her cousins who live abroad.
-She also looking at photos and videos of sports events that her friends have filmed and uploaded.
+live abroad.
+She al al media as a good way to keep in touch with her cousins who so looking at photos and videos of sports events that lmed and uploaded.

 ANSWERS FOR THE LISTENING

-1.
+1 1.

 2.

-3.
+3 3.

 4.

-5.